ddaawwiidd/visionSimulator/README.md

 Why it matters: UI using blue for “links / primary actions” becomes unreadable in the way you expect it.

-### 13. Cat Vision 🐈
+### 13. Predator

-What you see: Slight blur (cats have lower fine detail than humans), cooler/greenish tint (cats perceive fewer colors, roughly more blue/green biased), and a lifted low-light brightness.
-Feels like “twilight hunter mode.”
+What you see: Moving objects glow in “heat map” colors (purple → red → orange → yellow/white).
+Static background disappears.